To get your first live stream up and running with Kaltura, you need to perform the following steps:

 - Configuration instructions for popular encoders and general encoding guidelines are available. please refer to Kaltura Live Supported Encoders.

 The Kaltura Live Dashboard information can be used to monitor the system health before and dutring the broadcast.
 For more infroamtion see Monitoring Your Live Stream Using the Live Dashboard.

 - Start streaming & validate your live broadcast.

-- It is important to verify that the encoder is capable of pushing the encoded stream to Kaltura servers, If you don't have sufficient bandwidth or the CPU is exhausted on your encoding device, your live broadcast may look choppy.
+It is important to verify that the encoder is capable of pushing the encoded stream to Kaltura servers, If you don not have sufficient bandwidth or the CPU is exhausted on your encoding device, your live broadcast may look choppy.
 You will need to wait around 5 minutes for the stream to initiate, before you can move on and visually test the output.